Skip to content Skip to sidebar Skip to footer

 Administration

-In traditional medicine, chamomile flowers are commonly used in teas, tinctures, and extracts.
+In traditional medicine, chamomile flowers are commonly utilized in teas, tinctures, and extracts.
 The dried flowers can be steeped in hot water to make chamomile tea, which is consumed for its soothing effects.
+For those seeking concentrated benefits, chamomile extracts are available in various forms, including capsules and liquid drops.

 Scientific Evidence